 Flamank Law Society

 Flamank Law Society was set up to establish a law network for students at our Penryn Campus.
-The Society was named after Thomas Flamank, an eminent lawyer and Cornish MP.
+The Society was named after Thomas Flamank, lawyer and Cornish MP.
 Together with the legendary Michael An Gof, they led the Cornish Rebellion of 1497, a protest against taxes imposed by Henry VII.
-In 1997, the five-hundredth anniversary of the Rebellion, a commemorative march ("Keskerdh Kernow 500") was held, retracing the route of the original march from St. Keverne, near our Penryn Campus, to London.
-A statue depicting An Gof and Flamank was unveiled in St. Keverne and commemorative plaques were unveiled along their route on Blackheath Common, and in Guildford.
-Thomas Flamank is the County’s most famous Lawyer, and is also an ancestor to our own Director of Law in Cornwall, Kate Holtaway.
-The name represents strength, courage and solidarity, but also reflects our links to our Capital and beyond.
+Flamank is also an ancestor to our own Law lecturer, Kate Holtaway.

-Student volunteers from Flamank LS help run the Legal advice clinic that provides free legal consultation to clients across Cornwall, in partnership with lawyers from the Legal Advice Centre in London.
-As facilitators of the legal advice process, students provide support to clients that are often dealing with welfare, housing, employment and debt issues.
-They register client’s details and arrange Skype calls for clients to receive their legal advice from London, with the aim of taking appeals to the First-tier tribunal.
-Students not only benefit greatly from the rewarding nature of the work, but also gain invaluable skills in administration and client-care.
+Student volunteers from Flamank help run the Legal Advice Clinic, providing free legal consultations to clients across Cornwall, in partnership with lawyers from the Legal Advice Centre in London.
+Students provide support to clients that are often dealing with welfare, housing, employment and debt issues.
+Meaning you can gain invaluable skills in administration and client-care.
 Often if a student has developed a rapport with a client, there is an opportunity to accompany a client to tribunals as a McKenzie Friend in order to provide further more complex support.

 Emma, Flamank Law Society committee member